Zenamine/docs/pages/cloud/vps/openvpn/guide.en-ca.md

 ---
-title: 'Déployer un serveur OpenVPN en un clic'
+title: 'Deploying an OpenVPN server in a single click'
-description: 'Découvrez comment déployer un serveur OpenVPN en un clic avec les applications pré-installées sur VPS.'
+description: 'How to deploy an OpenVPN server in a single click'
 slug: openvpn
-excerpt: 'Découvrez ici comment instancier un VPS avec l’application OpenVPN pré-installée.'
+excerpt: 'How to deploy an OpenVPN server in a single click'
-section: 'Utilisation avancée'
+section: 'Advanced usage'
 ---

 ## Objective